 The Sandown Group is a franchised Mercedes-Benz and smart dealer and retails and repairs Mercedes Benz and smart cars.
 In addition, the group retails vehicle parts and accessories as part of the Mercedes Benz UK network.
 The Sandown Group trades through two entities, namely, Sandown Surrey and Hampshire Limited and Sandown Dorset and Wiltshire Limited.
 The group has its head office in the UK and all trading outlets are in the UK.
 The group has an annual turnover in excess of £36m.

-Sandown is a privately owned Mercedes-Benz group operating across seven sites.
+Sandown is a privately owned Mercedes-Benz group operating across eight sites.
 The group is responsible for two of Mercedes-Benz UK’s market areas and employs approximately 400 people.

 Our supply chains include the sourcing of vehicles and parts relating to the sale and repair of new and used Mercedes and smart cars.

 The automotive supply chain is one of the most complicated of any industry.
 There are often six to ten levels of suppliers between an automaker and the source of raw materials that enter the manufacturing process.
 The breadth, depth and interconnectedness of the automotive supply chain make it challenging to effectively manage business and sustainability issues.
 Respecting human rights and environmental issues in the supply chain is ultimately our suppliers’ responsibility.
 As customers, however, we play an active role in supplier development and have adopted various means to clearly communicate our expectations to our suppliers.

 Our Policy on Human Slavery and Trafficking

 We are committed to ensuring that there is no modern slavery or human trafficking in any part of business or in our supply chains.
 Our Anti-slavery Policy reflects our commitment to acting ethically and with integrity in all our business relationships and to implementing effective systems and controls to prevent slavery and human trafficking taking place anywhere in our supply chains.